jhsu802701/rails_from_scratch_rails5/09-10-users_resend_confirmation.md

 ```
 * Enter the command "sh build_fast.sh".
 Both tests fail.
 * Enter the command "alias test1='(command provided by test results minus TESTOPTS portion)'".
 * Enter the command "test1".
+Both tests fail because the page where users can request a new confirmation message does not have the expected content.
 * In your web browser, go to the home page.
 Click on "Login" and then "Didn't receive confirmation instructions?".
 In the debug box, you'll see that the controller is "devise/confirmations".

 ### Routing